AlexLyrr/SmartBluetoothPen/README.md

 # SmartBluetoothPen
-This is one application for children with ADHD
+Android Apk for children with ADHD.
+It is created in order to monitor the data received from an arduino Bluno.

-This is a UPM project, i was working on it since 1st April until 30 of June.
+This is a UPM internship project lasted from 1st April until 30 of June.
+Part of the project was the development of this apk.